logscape/javaapp/README.md

 # Installation

 The JavaApp is configured to run on any agent containing the text Jmx ( e.g JmxIndexer ).
-See [editing boot.properties](http://www.google.com) on how to change the Agent type.
+To change the name of an Indexer update the boot.properties file in the $LOGSCAPE\_HOME folder.
+Update the following property to change the name of your Indexer.

+	 -Dvso.resource.type=Indexer  ( could also be IndexStore or Forwarder )

 If you want to run the JavaApp on the Manager update your overrides properties file.
 See [below](https://github.com/logscape/javaapp#agent-type) for details

 ## Log4J